Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 It’s almost guaranteed that the requirements for the space will be different from those that you would have for a garage apartment that you plan to rent to a total stranger.
 The apartment for your nephew may contain only the basics for sleeping and studying.
 He can use the washer and dryer, shower, and stove in your main home without any hassles.
 For this setup, you can maximize the living space with a spacious bedroom and study.

 Your college town is also very popular with other members of your family.
 When your nephew graduates, you anticipate making the apartment available to visiting family members throughout the year.

 This scenario is very different from someone who wants to have her garage converted into an efficiency apartment for Airbnb or long-term student renters.

 To rent to the public, you’ll want amenities such as a kitchenette and a full bathroom.
 Knowing how you want to use the space enables you to effectively communicate with architects, builders, and other tradespeople who you’ll need to design and remodel the space.
-It also helps you to appropriately plan your budget for the garage apartment conversion.
+It also helps you appropriately plan your garage apartment conversion budget.